rcompos/kubespray-and-pray/README.md

     Run script to deploy Kubernetes cluster to machines specified in inventory.cfg.

     Specify a user name to connect to via SSH to all cluster machines.
 User _solidfire_ is used in this example.
 This user account must exist and with sudo privileges and be accessible with password or key.
-Supply the user's SSH password when prompted, then at second prompt supply sudo password or press enter to use SSH password.
+Supply the user's SSH password when prompted, then at second prompt press enter to use SSH password as sudo password.

     `$ ./pray-for-cluster.sh solidfire`

 Congratulations!
-You're cluster is running.
+Your cluster should be running.
 Log onto a master node and run `kubectl get nodes` to validate.

 ### Kubernetes Permissions ###